 Endometriosis and Infertility

-Sometimes the first -- or only -- sign of endometriosis is trouble getting pregnant.
-Infertility affects about a third of women with the condition, for reasons that are not yet well understood.
+Sometimes the first -- or only -- symptom of endometriosis is trouble getting pregnant.
+Infertility affects about a third of women with the condition, for reasons that aren't well understood.
 Scarring may be to blame.
-The good news is that medical treatments are effective to overcome infertility -- and pregnancy itself can relieve some symptoms of endometriosis.
+The good news is that medical treatments can help someone overcome infertility, and pregnancy itself can relieve some symptoms of endometriosis.

 Endometriosis or Fibroids?